kandashi/Dynamic-Effects-SRD/README.md

 **V4.1.0**
 - [BREAKING] All DAE SRD macro spells now almost require Times Up for correct removal, it will not prevent use, but lots of the spells require its functionality now
 - [BREAKING] All DAE SRD spells now use Item Macros.
 This **does not** require you to install that module.
 The spells will now run without importing any macros at all
-- Added Arcane Sword, Beacon of Hope, Call Lightning, Confusion, Faerie Fire, Flesh to Stone, Grease, Misty Step, Irresistable Dance and Warding Bond
+- Added Arcane Sword, Beacon of Hope, Call Lightning, Confusion, Faerie Fire, Flesh to Stone, Grease, Misty Step, Irresistible Dance and Warding Bond
 - Fixed Moonbeam and Cloak of Displacement

 **V4.1.08**
 - Fixed Slippers of Climbing, Wings of Flying, Spider Climb, Invisibility spells and cleaned up spare versions
 - Added Web
-- Added Bug Reporter compatability https://github.com/League-of-Foundry-Developers/bug-reporter
+- Added Bug Reporter compatibility https://github.com/League-of-Foundry-Developers/bug-reporter

 **V4.1.13**
 -Fixed Spiritual Weapon, Magic Weapon.